 Jewelry experts weighed in on what Markle’s ring could potentially look like prior to the engagement (which we all knew was inevitable), and now they’re also making predictions on the wedding bands.
 Tanya Dukes, jewelry and fashion editor/stylist and former accessories editor at Brides, believes that it’s basically a certainty that the royal wedding bands will feature Welsh gold, since it’s been a tradition within the family that dates back to Prince Harry’s grandparents.
+Dukes also noted that Markle frequently wears yellow-gold jewelry, so a wedding band of Welsh gold would mirror her own personal style.
+The gold that's been favored by the royal family since 1911 also has a slightly pink hue to it, which makes it even more one-of-a-kind and fit for a princess.
 Dukes was fairly spot-on in terms of her engagement-ring guesses, so we trust her wedding-ring judgement.

 According to Entertainment Tonight, the royal family has used this specific Welsh gold from the Clogau St. David’s Mine for the past century.
 From the queen mother to Princess Diana to Kate Middleton, the royal wedding rings have featured Clogau gold.
 No pressure, Meghan and Harry.

-While royal women have kept in line with the Welsh gold wedding band tradition, Prince William was the first male royal to choose not to wear this style.
+While contemporary royal women have kept in line with the Welsh gold wedding band tradition, Prince William was the first male royal to choose not to wear this style.
 So, if Prince Harry and Markle decide to ditch the Welsh gold, it wouldn’t come as much of a shock.
-However, Dukes noted that Markle frequently wears yellow-gold jewelry, so a Clogau gold wedding band would mirror her own personal style.
-The Clogau gold also has a slightly pink hue to it, which makes it even more one-of-a-kind and fit for a princess.
-Based on past royal wedding rings, Roberts surmises that the newly engaged couple would most likely choose "very plain" gold bands.
+Harry himself may also follow in his brother's footsteps and choose not to wear a wedding band at all.